nrfconnect/sdk-nrf/samples/wifi/sr_coex/README.rst

 Overview
 ********

-The sample demonstrates how the coexistence mechanism is implemented and enabled and disabled between Wi-Fi and Bluetooth® LE radios in 2.4 GHz band using Wi-Fi client’s throughput and Bluetooth LE central’s throughput.
+The sample demonstrates how the coexistence mechanism is implemented, enabled and disabled between Wi-Fi and Bluetooth LE radios in 2.4 GHz band using Wi-Fi and Bluetooth LE throughput for different Wi-Fi and BLE roles.

 Test setup
 ==========